varun-mahajan/java/sample-spring-app/README.md

 #### TEST
 1. run mvn clean package appassembler:assemble
 2. Run shell/bat script in target/appassembler/bin/<app-name>
 3. Open any browser and point to http://localhost:8080/test.
-If you see "All OK", then you are all set
+If you see **"All OK"**, then you are all set